-4 Available under https://abc4trust.eu/download/xml/ABC4Trust1.1.xsd.
-Please note that the XML schema described here is obsolete and the newest version is presented in H2.1 document of the project.
+&lt;sup>3 Available under https://abc4trust.eu/download/xml/ABC4Trust\schema\H2.1.xsd

-"" (0 or more)
+"\" (0 or more)

 "+" (1 or more)

 - The character "|" is used to indicate a choice between elements. - The characters "(" and ")" are used to indicate that contained items are to be treated as a group with respect to cardinality or choice. - XML namespace prefixes (see Table 4.1) are used to indicate the namespace of the element being defined. - XML elements and Attributes defined by this specification are referred to in the text of this document using XPath 1.0 expressions.